A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

 \begin{lem} Let $\sigma_X$ be a log-norm on $X$.
 Then $f^*\sigma_Y\ll \sigma_X$.
 If $f$ is moreover a finite morphism (in particular if it is a closed immersion), then $f^*\sigma_Y\sim \sigma_X$. \end{lem}

-Let this time $f:X\to Y$ be a morphism of algebraic varieties over $F$ and let $\sigma_X$ be a log-norm on $X$ (but we will only consider its restriction to $X(F)$).
-Define an abstract log-norm $f_*\sigma_X$ on $Im(X(F)\to Y(F))$ by
+Let this time $f\colon X\to Y$ be a morphism of algebraic varieties over $F$ and let $\sigma_X$ be a log-norm on $X$ (but we will only consider its restriction to $X(F)$).
+Define an abstract log-norm $\gls{fsigmaX}$ on $\Ima(X(F)\to Y(F))$ by

 Let $\sigma_Y$ be a log-norm on $Y$.
-By the previous lemma, $f_*\sigma_X$ dominates $\sigma_Y$ (as abstract log-norms on $Im(X(F)\to Y(F))$).
-We say that $f$ as the norm descent property if $\sigma_Y$ and $f_*\sigma_X$ are equivalent as abstract log-norm on $Im(X(F)\to Y(F))$.
+By the previous lemma, $f_*\sigma_X$ dominates $\sigma_Y$ (as abstract log-norms on $\Ima(X(F)\to Y(F))$).
+We say that $f$ has {\em the norm descent property} if $\sigma_Y$ and $f_*\sigma_X$ are equivalent as abstract log-norms on $\Ima(X(F)\to Y(F))$.
 Of course, if $f^*\sigma_Y$ and $\sigma_X$ are equivalent, then $f$ has the norm descent property, and so this is the case in particular if $f$ is finite.
-We state here the basic facts we will be using regarding to the norm descent property (cf proposition 18.2 [Kott3]).
+We state here the basic facts we will be using regarding to the norm descent property (cf.\ \cite{Kott3} Proposition 18.2).

 \begin{lem} \begin{enumerate}[(i)]